rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 Note that `use` only creates the shortcut for the particular scope in which the `use` occurs.
-Listing 7-12 moves the `eat_at_restaurant` function into a new child module named `customer`, which is then a different scope than the `use` statement and the function body won't compile:
+Listing 7-12 moves the `eat_at_restaurant` function into a new child module named `customer`, which is then a different scope than the `use` statement and the function body won’t compile:

 <span class="filename">Filename: src/lib.rs</span>